Home / Helpful Guides / Year-End Information

 Income Fluctuation

-If your income has increased or decreased by more than 25%, inform us prior to December 31st so we may preemptively determine if adjustments are needed to optimize your tax returns.
+If your income went up or down by more than 25%, tell us before December 31st so we can figure out whether adjustments are needed.

 Freelance / Independent Contractor Income

-If you are an independent contractor or freelancer, you must report all income received during the calendar year regardless of whether you received a Form 1099 or Form 1042-S.
+If you’re an independent contractor or freelancer, you must report all income received during the calendar year regardless of whether you got a Form 1099 or Form 1042-S.

-Recommendation: Since taxes are not withheld from your pay, we recommend saving at least 30% of all income received for tax purposes.
+Recommendation: Since taxes aren’t withheld from your pay, save at least 30% of all income for tax purposes.

 Non-U.S. Citizens

-If you are not a U.S. citizen or green card holder and did not receive payments for services performed in the United States during 2025, a tax return may not be required.
-However, please inform us regardless, as you may still need to file if you were living in the U.S. for at least 6 months during 2025.
+If you’re not a U.S. citizen or green card holder and didn’t receive payments for services performed in the United States during 2025, a tax return may not be required.
+But tell us regardless —.
+You may still need to file if you were in the U.S. for at least 6 months during 2025.

 Payments to Independent Contractors

-If you paid any individual person or single-member LLC at least $600 during 2025 for their services, you must prepare, issue, and file a Form 1099-NEC by January 31st.
-Please contact us if this applies to you.
+If you paid any individual person or single-member LLC at least $600 during 2025 for their services, you must prepare and file a Form 1099-NEC by January 31st.
+Contact us if this applies to you.

-For New York: You must confirm whether your freelancer/contractor has their own workers’ compensation insurance coverage, as there can be significant penalties for contracting their services without either party having this coverage.
+For New York: Confirm whether your freelancer/contractor has their own workers’.
+Compensation insurance coverage.
+There can be significant penalties for contracting their services without either party having this coverage.

 Refund Status

-If you are owed a federal or state tax refund and it is not received within 2 months after we file your returns (6 months if paid via Form 1042-S), please check the status using the IRS Refund Status Tool.
+If you’re owed a federal or state refund and it hasn’t arrived within 2 months after we file your returns (6 months if paid via Form 1042-S), check the status using the IRS Refund Status Tool.
 You can also read our guide on How to Track Your Tax Refund.

 Refund Problems

-If there is a problem with your federal tax refund after filing, you will need to call the IRS directly.
-If you would like us to call the IRS on your behalf, we charge a fee relative to the time required at our standard hourly rate.
+If there’s a problem with your federal refund after filing, you’ll need to call the IRS directly.
+If you’d like us to call on your behalf, we charge a fee based on the time required at our standard hourly rate.

 Required Minimum Distributions (RMDs)

-If you are at least 73 years old by the end of the year, please let us know if you have already taken your RMD from your retirement plan(s), or if you would like us to calculate your RMD.
+If you’re at least 73 years old by the end of the year, let us know if you’ve already taken your RMD from your retirement plan(s), or if you’d like us to calculate it.
 Read more in our guide on Retirement Plan Distributions: When To Take Them.

 Sales of Stock

-Consider selling any securities that sustained a loss prior to year-end to maximize your net capital loss deduction (limited to $3,000 net loss per year).
+Think about selling any securities that lost value before year-end.
+This lets you take a net capital loss deduction (capped at $3,000 net loss per year).

 Tax Strategy Resources

-We have published comprehensive tax planning strategies on our website.
-Visit our Tax Strategy Guides for in-depth guides covering individual, life event, and business tax strategies — all with IRS source citations.
+We’ve published in-depth tax planning strategies on our website.
+Visit our Tax Strategy Guides for guides covering individual, life event, and business tax strategies —.
+All with IRS source citations.

 Virtual / Crypto Currency